miladra/linear-tree-model/README.md

 ### Used Algorithm
 The algorithm used for save tree is The Nested Set.
-I used it to beter performance in read tree, in this approach dont need recursive loop to fetch data, which it has heavy workload on database engine
+I used it to beter performance in read tree, in this approach dont need recursive loop to fetch data, which it has heavy workload on database engine sdfa

 _____